racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Components/Agent/AgentImplDetails.md

-## implementation remarks agent v4
+## Implementation Remarks Agent v4

 * when executing cmd returns a unique nr (sort of jobnr for XMPP, is referred to tasknr in the implementation) does this by retunring JOBNR $jobnr